fair-research/bdbag/doc/cli.md

 With this mechanism you can do various string-based pattern matching on `filename` and `url`.
 Using `missing` as the mode for `--resolve-fetch`,  you can invoke the command multiple times with a different filter to perform a effective disjunction.
 For example:

-* `bdbag --resolve-fetch missing --fetch-filter filename$*.txt ./my-bag`
+* `bdbag --resolve-fetch missing --fetch-filter 'filename$*.txt' ./my-bag`
-* `bdbag --resolve fetch missing --fetch-filter filename^*README ./my-bag`
+* `bdbag --resolve-fetch missing --fetch-filter 'filename^*README' ./my-bag`
-* `bdbag --resolve fetch missing --fetch-filter filename==data/change.log ./my-bag`
+* `bdbag --resolve-fetch missing --fetch-filter 'filename==data/change.log' ./my-bag`
-* `bdbag --resolve fetch missing --fetch-filter url=*/requirements/ ./my-bag`
+* `bdbag --resolve-fetch missing --fetch-filter 'url=*/requirements/' ./my-bag`

-The above commands will get all files ending with ".txt", all files beginning with "README", the exact file "data/change.log", and all urls containing "/requirements/" in the url path.
+The above commands will get all files ending with ".txt", all files beginning with "README", the exact file "data/change.log", and all urls containing "/requirements/" in the url path, respectively.

 You can also use `length` and the integer relation operators to easily limit the size of the files retrieved, for example:

 * `bdbag --resolve-fetch all --fetch-filter length<=1000000`

+###### Important Note: enclosing the `fetch-filter` expression in single quotes
+For those users of Unix or MacOS systems whose shell environment expands certain characters like `*` and `$`, the `--fetch-filter` expression should be enclosed in single quotation (`'`) marks.

 ----
 #### `--validate {fast,full,structure}`